torederu/gameplay--classification/README.md

 The AUC curves provides further confidence in the logistic regression model.
 An AUC of 0.72 suggests that there is a 72% chance that the logistic regression model will correctly differentiate between passing and failing students.
 The fact that the training and validation curves nearly overlap suggests a balanced model that is not overfitting or underfitting significantly.
 The perfect AUC of 1.00 on the training data contrasted with a subpar AUC of 0.58 on the validation data emphasizes its overfitting nature and poor generalization to new, unseen data.

-Moving forward, I will prioritize the logistic regression model and work to improve its performance through hyperparameter selection and tuning.

-Specifically, I will determine which solver, which regularization strength, and tolerance level leads to the best performance in the logistic regression model.

-Despite hyperparameter tuning, there is only a slight improvement from the baseline model (accuracy = 0.659).
-For this reason, I will revisit the initial set of features used in the model, and now explore whether incorporating polynomial versions of these features (and their interactions) can enhance the model's accuracy.
-I will iterate through logistic regression models trained on 1-degree, 2-degree, and 3-degree polynomial features.
+Moving forward, I prioritized the logistic regression model and worked to determine which solver, which regularization strength, and tolerance level led to the best performance.
+However, despite hyperparameter tuning, there was only a slight improvement from the baseline model (accuracy = 0.659).
+For this reason, I revisited the initial set of features used in the model, by exploring whether incorporating polynomial versions of these features (and their interactions) would enhance the model's accuracy.
+I iterated through logistic regression models trained on 1-degree, 2-degree, and 3-degree polynomial features.

 ![](figs/polynomial-accuracy.png)

 The model utilizing 2-degree polynomial features shows marginally better performance on the validation dataset compared to the others, so it will be used for the final model configuration.
 Next, I will evaluate the final model (logistic regression with C=0.04 and 2-degree polynomials) on the testing dataset.
-To visualize its efficacy, I'll employ both an ROC curve and a confusion matrix.
+To visualize its efficacy, I utilized both an ROC curve and a confusion matrix.

 ![](figs/roc-comparison.png)
 ![](figs/confusion-comparisons.png)